Leamsi9/ismaelvelasco.dev/cl7f23mf808vp1unv9af15w7r.md

 If you've read my post on [how many emissions are in 1GB](https://ismaelvelasco.dev/emissions-in-1gb) you will know that estimating digital CO2 emissions accurately is a fool's errand.
 Nevertheless, it is absolutely essential that we do so, not so much to arrive at an absolute measure, but to understand our impact on the environment in a spectrum of evidence based scenarios, and above all, track our direction of travel, and what we need to do to play our part in reducing the painful impacts of climate change.

 ## TLDR

-In this post I will not just look at the emissions of WordPress, but at the size of the internet, how many websites there are, how many of those are active, how many emissions per page, how many per request, and the methodologies behind builtwith.com, W3Techs, Netcraft, Internet Live Stats, and Censys.

-So if you're interested in WordPress, digital emissions OR the statistics behind the web, this post is for you.

-WordPress is widely said to be used by 40% of websites, and the figure of 455 million sites is frequently repeated.
-My own estimates below place it much lower, both in total market share and in total websites, but WordPress nevertheless accounts for a gigantic proportion of websites in the world, specially among the 10 million with the highest traffic (as well as the top 100).
-This means that out of all CMSs, WordPress has many times more impact on our climate than all other CMS alternatives.
-How significant is this carbon footprint?

 I estimate that WordPress generates (scope 1) approximately 9000 metric tons of CO2 per day (120 tanker trucks of oil), or 280,000 metric tons of CO2 per month (650,000 barrels of oil), and 3,335,000 metric tons of CO2 per year (the equivalent of razing a forest the size of Beijing every year or adding nearly a million petrol guzzling cars into circulation each year.).
 Furthermore, the deaths from excess heat of more than 750 of our children and grandchildren in their lifetime will be directly attributable to WordPress.
 Every year.
 This does not include WordPress' contribution to deaths from other climate-related consequences, like flooding, food shortages, climate-driven conflict or migration, etc.

 This post explains how I arrived at those figures.
 It also suggests that the answer to the title question is, sadly, yes, WordPress **is** killing the planet, a little each year.
 The good news (yes, there is good news, I'm a utopian realist!), is that it's relatively easy to dramatically cut the CO2 footprint of our WordPress sites, so with modest effort each of us could make a significantly positive impact on the planet.
 My next post tells you how.